Archive for the ‘ Health ’ Category

 I admit that I first thought of the back problems to be the cause; I don’t know what signals a pinched nerve distorts.
 That idea quickly went away when I searched for “ruptured disk grey hair” and immediately saw a trend in the results.
 Most of the websites that came back mentioned copper deficiency.
 That’s not all.
 There was another page that identified a relationship with grey hair and bone density.
 Studies at the Maine Center for Osteoporosis Research indicated that if at least half your hair turns grey before you turn 40, you had four times greater chance for showing low bone density compared to others who grey after 40.

 Interestingly enough, lack of copper causes the mood to swing downward.
-It also causes the reproductive system to shift off balance in a way that can cause more nasal infections and sensitivity to fungus.
+It also causes the immune system to shift off balance in a way that can cause more nasal infections and sensitivity to fungus.

 So if this has merit then increasing copper and calcium in my diet can possibly reverse the grey hair and strengthen my back.
 Before going down that road I wanted to check out other issues.
 First, what are the risks of increasing copper?
 Is there such a thing as copper poisoning?
 There is, and there is a risk of zinc depletion when copper is in excess. http://www.drlwilson.com/articles/copper_toxicity_syndrome.htm has some good details on the benefits and problems with copper.
 OK – so now we need a copper, calcium and zinc supplement.